GREEB/fh5-c/bin/README.md

 19/11
 ![](https://i.imgur.com/7vDjxjs.png)
 ## Goal
-Create SVG of FH5 map and convert it to a valid geoJson or similar format to use as a basmap in QGIS or similar.
+Create SVG of FH5 map and convert it to a valid geoJSON or similar format to use as a basmap in QGIS or similar.

 ### Export SVG
-To export a clean SVG you may need to delete layers you dont need for export.
+To export a clean SVG you may need to delete layers you don't need for export.

 #### Prep
 Create new file copy with only needed layers.
 Name them ([TODO]this may not do anything).